spryker/spryker-docs/docs/scos/dev/feature-integration-guides/201903.0/shared-carts-feature-integration.md

 </details>

 {% info_block infoBox "Additional Details" %}
 A shared quote can be marked as default for a customer that has access.
-The `is_default` field in the `spy_quote_company_user` BD table must be set to true in the corresponding record.</br>A new record will be added to `spy_quote_company_user` if the sharing quote functionality is used.
+The `is_default` field in the `spy_quote_company_user` BD table must be set to true in the corresponding record.<br>A new record will be added to `spy_quote_company_user` if the sharing quote functionality is used.
 {% endinfo_block %}

 #### Persistent Cart Integration